Salvia mellifera

-Salvia mellifera (black sage, also known as seel by the Mahuna) is a small, highly aromatic, evergreen shrub of the genus Salvia (the sages) native to California, and Baja California, Mexico.
+Salvia mellifera (Californian black sage, also known as seel by the Mahuna) is a small, highly aromatic, evergreen shrub of the genus Salvia (the sages) native to California, and Baja California, Mexico.
 It is common in the coastal sage scrub of Southern California and northern Baja California.
-Black sage has a dark appearance, especially during drought.
+Black sage has a dark resinous appearance and releases a strong herbal scent when it is touched.
+This is especially apparent in dry seasons.

 Description

-Black sage is a perennial shrub that grows approximately 1–2 m tall.
+Californian black sage is a perennial shrub that grows approximately 1–2 m tall.
 It is covered with simple hairs with some glandular hairs, which makes it highly aromatic.
 The leaves are oblong-elliptic to obovate in shape and are about 2.5–7 cm long.
 The upper surface of the leaf is somewhat glabrous, while the lower surface of the leaf is hairy.

 The inflorescence occurs in 1.6–4 cm wide clusters.
 The flowers are usually a pale blue or lavender color, and rarely a pale rose color.
 The upper lip of the flower is 2-lobed.
 The style and stamens are slightly exserted.
 The fruit produced by the black sage is a schizocarp composed of four 2–3 mm brown nutlets.
+The plant blooms from March to June usually, attracting native bees, butterflies, and hummingbirds.
+These interactions play a vital role in pollination networks.

 Ecology

-Black sage grows in the coastal sage scrub and lower chaparral plant communities.
+Californian black sage grows in the coastal sage scrub and lower chaparral plant communities.
 It occurs from sea level to 1200 m elevation.
 Black sage is able to grow on a variety of different soils, including sandstone, shale, granite, serpentinite, and gabbro or basalt.
 It is semi-deciduous, depending on the location and severity of drought, shallow rooted, and drought tolerant by leaf curling rather than drought-avoiding through leaf drop.

-Black sage readily hybridizes with three other coastal scrub Salvias: Salvia apiana (white sage), Salvia leucophylla, and Salvia clevelandii.
+Black sage readily hybridizes with three other coastal scrub Salvias: Salvia apiana (Californian white sage), Salvia leucophylla (San Luis purple sage), and Salvia clevelandii.
 It rarely hybridizes with the annuals Salvia columbariae and Salvia carduacea.

+Production and lifespan

+Salvia mellifera is a rather slow growing shrub that reaches maturity in around 3 to 5 years of life.
+It can live much longer in the right conditions however.
+This plant also produces an abundance of seeds that are dispersed around the area by wind, aiding its spread.
+The general lifespan of Salvia mellifera can possibly extend for several decades, but depends on water availability and conditions of the surrounding area.
+Salvia mellifera usually blooms in late winter to early spring.
+Its peak flowering usually occurs from March to May.
+Throughout its life cycle, it produces aromatic flowers that attract pollinators, leading to reproductive success.
+Its ability to reproduce through seed dispersion and root sprouting allows it thrive in the coastal sage scrub ecosystem.